Channel search continues overnight after four die in migrant boat tragedy

 An overnight search was under way in the English Channel into Thursday after four people died following the capsizing of a migrant boat.

-The Maritime and Coastguard Agency (MCA) said aerial search assets were in use and ships in the area have been asked to post lookouts after more than 30 individuals were pulled from the freezing water.
+The Maritime and Coastguard Agency (MCA) said drones were being used and ships in the area have been asked to post lookouts after more than 30 people were pulled from the freezing water.

 “Our thoughts are with those affected by this tragic incident and with the families of those who have lost their lives.”

-Prime Minister Rishi Sunak expressed his “sorrow” at the “capsizing of a small boat” in the Channel on Wednesday, telling MPs there had been a “tragic loss of human life”.
+Prime Minister Rishi Sunak expressed his “sorrow” at the “capsizing of a small boat” in the Channel, telling MPs there had been a “tragic loss of human life”.

 A spokesman for a French charity said it was sent a voice message in the early hours of Wednesday from migrants in a waterlogged boat begging for help, and that babies could be heard screaming in the background.

-The Royal Navy, French navy, Coastguard and RNLI lifeboats were all involved in a major rescue operation off the Kent coast on Wednesday morning.
+The Royal Navy, French navy, Coastguard and RNLI lifeboats were all involved in the major rescue operation off the Kent coast.

-A Government spokesman said authorities were alerted at 3.05am to a “small boat in distress” and there were currently “four confirmed deaths” with investigations ongoing.
+A Government spokesman said authorities were alerted at 3.05am on Wednesday to a “small boat in distress” and there were currently “four confirmed deaths” with investigations ongoing.

 “This is a truly tragic incident.